JungleCatSoftware/AWS-Toolkit/README.md

 configuration and save it as an AMI in your AWS account.

-This allows for automation of installing core tools and dependencies needed in order to spin up application VMs in your EC2 environmet.
+This allows for automation of installing core tools and dependencies needed in order to spin up application VMs in your EC2 environment.
 By default, the scripts in this repository are made to update a stock Ubuntu image, install Python 3.0 and pip, Puppet, and AWS command-line tools.